 - Farming families rely on coffee for 65% of their income.

 - Families typically own 0.4 Ha & produce about 1200-1400kg of coffee cherries per annum.

 - Most household incomes are less than USD$700/annum.

 This is on top of the impacts of COVID-19 that were already reducing incomes this season.

 While the government is working to the best of its capability to respond in the current economic environment, additional support for farmers is critically needed.

 Left to Right: Nzabonimpa Theophille, Uwimana Daphrose (president of Vunga cooperative), and Nturanyenabo Celestin at the Vunga Coffee Washing Station (2018)

 We are painfully aware that this is a difficult time for many of you reading this.
 That said, is there an amount you could give that wouldn’t cause you any significant stress?

-It’s more than likely you are a coffee person given our networks.
-If so, is there a way that you could raise funds alongside your customers or team?
+If you work in a cafe or roastery, is there a way that you could raise funds alongside your customers or team?

 If you have access to other funding channels please reach out directly through the contact link below.